DEC Cookie Policy

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.

-1. First party cookies: these are cookies that are served directly by the website operator to your computer and are often used to recognise your computer when it revisits that site and to remember your preferences as you browse the site.
-Basically, these are our cookies.
+First party cookies: these are the DEC’s own cookies, that are served directly by our website to your computer and are used, for example, to recognise your computer when it revisits our website and to remember your preferences as you browse the site.

-2. Third party cookies: these are installed by parties other than the owner of the website a user visits.
-We use third party cookies for functionality, performance/analytics, advertising and social media purposes.
+Third party cookies: these are installed by parties other than the DEC.
+We use third party cookies mainly for functionality, performance/analytics, advertising and social media purposes.

 In addition, cookies may be either 'session cookies' or 'persistent cookies'.
 Your computer automatically removes session cookies once you close your browser.
 Persistent cookies will survive on your computer until an expiry date, specified in the cookie itself, is reached.
 We use both session and persistent cookies.